Photo: Cardinal Point student graduates and CTN staff celebrate virtually... Read more →

 Austin, TXCharles has over 20 years of Information Technology experience and is currently the Director of IT for DFI Resources in Austin, Texas.
 During his 19 years at DFI, he has spent his career leading the organization through numerous technological changes and transformations.
 He has been involved in numerous projects, leads and manages people, plans and develops budgets, and is the primary decision maker for technology within the company.
 He has been serving on the internal leadership team for several years.
 Charles has a Bachelor’s degree in Sociology from Texas A&M University.

-San Francisco Bay Area, CACurrently Eric is a Principal Scientist leading a chronic pain therapeutics screening program.
+San Francisco Bay Area, CAEric is a Senior Staff Research Scientist / Research Manager for the Akassoglou Lab in the Department of Neurology Gladstone Institutes at the University of California, San Francisco.
 He has a PhD in Biomedical Sciences from UCSF, two postdoctoral fellowships in Cellular Neuroscience from UCSF and Stanford, and has over 18 years of combined biotech / academic research, publication, and grant writing experience.
 Eric has also ventured away from the science lab and used his extensive cross-disciplinary professional network in the Bay Area to consult for digital health, elder care, dementia care, biotech and digital health companies.
 He has also consulted for nonprofits serving the elder community.
 This work highlighted the unmet need that elders have for better internet connectivity and understanding how to use their med tech digital devices, computers, and smartphones.
 This unmet need drove him and his wife, Marymoore Patterson, to create the nonprofit “Teen-Elder Tech-Connect” which brought tech-savvy teens together with elders to bridge this tech and generation gap.

 San Francisco Bay Area, CALauren brings financial and analytical expertise to the CTN Board.
 She is an Experienced Assurance Manager at BDO in San Francisco and has more than seven years of public accounting with a focus on technology companies.
 She has worked with a variety of businesses throughout the Bay Area including venture backed startups and large, public companies and has been involved with their transition through the various phases of growth including IPO and merger processes.
 Lauren holds a Bachelor of Science in Business Administration from Cal Poly San Luis Obispo and is a licensed CPA in the state of California.